What it is

 After the surgery, the patient will follow up with a psychiatrist on a weekly basis.
 The psychiatrist can wirelessly adjust their strength and frequency during these meetings to maximize results while avoiding side effects.

-Because DBS is still an area of active research, the ideal signal settings as well as brain region selections for Major Depressive Disorder (MDD) remain under study.
+Because deep brain stimulation is still an area of active research, the ideal signal settings as well as brain region selections for Major Depressive Disorder (MDD) remain under study.
 Given that DBS is not yet FDA-approved, most insurance companies are unlikely to cover it.
-Potential patients would access DBS only at major research institutions and universities as part of clinical trials.
+Potential patients would access deep brain stimulation only at major research institutions and universities as part of clinical trials.

 What to expect